tick4441/banBTP/README.md

 This chatbot is extremely lightweight and easy to use. being based on a super small LLM model that can run on low ram.

-BanBTP is licensed under BSD clause 3.
+BanBTP is licensed under BSD clause 3 and is compatible woth apache as well.
 BanBTP is 100 percent open-source, It's dataset is also open.

 Currently the dataset is under 1 million lines of txt.
 It aims to be small and perform on small computers.